Skip to content

 }

-Sparse GroupSlices (Set Members)¶
+Sparse GroupSlices (set members)

 When querying with InSet<T>(), iteration is sparse — only set members are visited:

-foreach (var slice in World.Query().InSet<HighlightedParticles>().GroupSlices())
+foreach (var slice in accessor.Query().InSet<HighlightedParticles>().GroupSlices())

 {

-var colors = World.ComponentBuffer<ColorComponent>(slice.Group);
+var colors = accessor.ComponentBuffer<ColorComponent>(slice.GroupIndex).Write;

 foreach (int idx in slice.Indices)